 Are Huggies pullups unisex?

-Huggies pull ups are gender-specific.
+Huggies pull-ups are gender-specific.
 This means they’re not unisex.
 Huggies pull-ups for boys come in a variety of designs with either Mickey Mouse or Buzz Lightyear on them.
-The Huggies pull ups for girls have pictures of Minnie Mouse on them.
-Huggies pull up come in a variety of sizes to accommodate your growing baby boy or girl.
+The Huggies pull-ups for girls have pictures of Minnie Mouse on them.
+Huggies pull-up comes in a variety of sizes to accommodate your growing baby boy or girl.

 Is there a difference in boy and girl pull-ups for night time?

 The absorbency pad for both boys and girls pull-ups will be the same for nighttime and daytime pull-ups.
 However, some parents say that boys’ pull-ups are ideal for girls that sleep on their stomachs because the absorbency pad is located in the front.